ARTICLE I. NAME OF ORGANIZATION

 Section 3.
 Dissolution

-In the event The Collective disbands, all remaining money/assets will be dispersed among other Glengarry organizations chosen by the Board: the selection to be presented for approval by the same Board at the AGM or a Special Meeting.
+In the event The Collectif disbands, all remaining money/assets will be dispersed among other Glengarry organizations chosen by the Board: the selection to be presented for approval by the same Board at the AGM or a Special Meeting.

 Passed by the Board on: 19 July 2017